FlockyChou/vtubing.info/README.md

 As I transitioned from solely watching corporate VTubers to watching more indie VTubers, I've noticed a number of people talk about not knowing anything when they started and fighting an uphill battle to get things working, not having any sort of reliable tech support, struggling to figure out how to set up OBS, etc. As someone who has had (very) minor success streaming and building a small community, and has worked in tech support, I was hoping I could contribute something to this space.

 # Mission
-> VTubing doesn't have to be expensive.
-You can start your VTubing journey with a laptop and free software, assets, and games.
-You just need to get started.

-The reason this guide wasn't titled "VTubing for Free" is because, between needing to have access to a computer and an internet connection, money already needs to be spent.
-What this guide **will** try to do is provide the cheapest and most straightforward path from knowing absolutely nothing to streaming, regardless of your experience or hardware.
+What this guide will try to do is provide the most straightforward path from knowing absolutely nothing about streaming to your first broadcast, regardless of your technical knowledge or experience.

-I have personally gone through each recommended website and resource in order to either (1) make sure they are as straightforward as possible and not overwhelming or (2) simplify them so they can be easily understood.
+I have personally gone through each recommended website and resource in order to either (1) make sure they are as straightforward as possible and not overwhelming or (2) summarize and simplify them so they can be more easily understood.

 # Contribute
 Create an GitHub issue or tweet at [@FlockyX](https://twitter.com/flockyx) if there are any items, guides, or resources you would like to see covered or added.